Private equity interests

 Please be aware that gifts of appreciated non-cash assets can involve complicated tax analysis and advanced planning.
 This article is only intended to be a general overview of some donation considerations and is not intended to provide tax or legal guidance.
 In addition, all gifts to donor-advised funds are irrevocable.
 Please consult with your tax or legal advisor.

-To illustrate the benefits of donating long-term held and appreciated private equity fund interests, consider the case of Bob, an entrepreneur.
-He recently retired and now wants to dedicate his time and money to supporting his favorite charities.
+Bob, an entrepreneur, recently retired and now wants to dedicate his time and money to supporting his favorite charities.
 Bob meets with his advisor to identify portfolio holdings he can utilize to fund his philanthropic and legacy plans.
 In the meeting, Bob is surprised to learn he might be able to donate his limited partnership interests in two private equity funds, both of which have recently completed the investment stage and will soon realize and distribute gains.

 Working with his advisor, Bob identifies an interest held more than one year with a fair market value of $3 million and adjusted cost basis of $250,000.
 Assuming a 20% federal capital gains tax rate based on Bob's retirement income level, if he sold his interest he would realize appreciation or capital gains of $2,750,000 and owe an estimated $550,000 in federal capital gains taxes ($2,750,000 x 20% = $550,000).